alimcodescalers/G8_testing/Environment_testing/upgrade_testing/README.md

-## Upgrade testing
+## Upgrade Testing

-Currently this is Tested manually.
+Currently this is tested manually.

 To perform an installation or upgrade follow the [documentation](https://gig.gitbooks.io/ovcdoc_public/content/Upgrade/Upgrade.html)